Drexel Spring Break in Haiti: Community, Education, and Development

-Graduate students in the School of Education will be registered for EDGI 600: Study Abroad Experience, 3 credits as part of their spring term course load.
+Graduate students in Drexel's School of Education will be registered for EDGI 600: Study Abroad Experience, 3 credits as part of their spring term course load.
 Graduate students will be billed their normal tuition rate for the 3 credits.

 - Beginning week 6 through week 10 of winter term, students must complete pre-travel readings and audio/visual materials, discussion board posts, and 1 reflective writing assignment.
 Students must attend 3 in-person meetings during winter term (see below).

 - In Haiti students will participate in program activities, group discussion, and journaling.

 - Upon return students must submit a final paper and presentation during week 3 of spring term.